Tyrrrz/Ressy/Readme.md

 // var versionInfo = portableExecutable.TryGetVersionInfo();
 ```

-Returned object should contain something similar to this:
+Returned object should contain data similar to this:

 ```jsonc
 // Formatted as JSON in this example for better readability